bcgov/climr/README.md

 `climr` is designed to be fast and to minimize local data storage requirements.
 To do so, it uses a remote PostGIS database, and optionally caches data locally.

+### Mailing list

+If you would like to receive email updates when new versions of climr are released, send an email to <ffec@gov.bc.ca> with the subject line "climr subscribe".
+We will not use your email for any other purpose.
+Unsubscribe with "climr unsubscribe".
+If you like climr, let us know!
+If you have suggestions, add them as issues to <https://github.com/bcgov/climr/issues>.

 ### Features

 `climr` provides the following data:

--   Historical observational time series (1902-2022), currently limited to the ClimateNA time series (Wang et al., 2016)
+-   Two historical observational time series: (1) the 1901-2023 ClimateNA time series (Wang et al., 2016) and (2) the 1901-2022 combined Climatic Research Unit TS dataset (for temperature) and Global Precipitation Climatology Centre dataset (for precipitation).

--   Multiple historical (1851-2014) and future (2015-2100) climate model simulations for each of 13 CMIP6 global climate models, in monthly time series and 20-year normals
+-   Multiple historical (1851-2014) and future (2015-2100) climate model simulations for each of 13 CMIP6 global climate models, in monthly time series and 20-year normals.

 -   User selection of single or multiple climate variables, with derived variables following the ClimateNA methodology of Wang et al. (2016).